haneensa/CPU/README.md

 # Description
 In this project, a 32-bit non-pipelined processor was design and implementation using VHDL.
-The processor is tested using a program stored in an instruction memory of type ROM (Read Only Mem- ory).
+The processor is tested using a program stored in an instruction memory of type ROM (Read Only Memory).
 # Software used:
 ISE/ModelSim